upperlinecode/investment-functions/README.md

 **Triple Advanced Bonus Challenge:**

 6) Consider the current profit difference between making an investment in a fund several years apart.
-Create a method `investment_diff()` that accepts an `investment` amount, a `fund`, and two `year` values and returns the current profit difference if the money had been made earlier vs. later.
+Create a function `investment_diff()` that accepts an `investment` amount, a `fund`, and two `year` values and returns the current profit difference if the money had been made earlier vs. later.

 ```python
 def investment_diff(investment, fund, year1, year2):